 What is a Headless CMS?
 Complete Guide for 2026

-Everything you need to know about headless CMS: architecture, benefits, drawbacks, and when to use one.
+Everything you need to know about headless CMS: architecture, benefits, drawbacks, and how a headless CMS with a visual editor works.

 Introduction

 The way we build and manage websites has evolved dramatically over the past two decades.
 From static HTML pages to dynamic content management systems, the journey has been one of increasing flexibility and power.
-Today, the CMS landscape is divided into three main approaches: traditional, headless CMS, and hybrid CMS.
+Today, the CMS landscape is divided into two main approaches: the traditional CMS and the headless CMS — with a new generation of headless platforms adding a visual editor on top.

 Understanding these architectures is essential for making the right technology choice for your project.
 In this guide, we'll explore each approach, compare their strengths and weaknesses, and help you decide which one fits your needs.